sponnify/map_tournament_wiki/_tournament-info/core-info/overview.md

 ---

 ## About the Tournament
-The **Mapping Appreciation Project (MAP)** is a **4v4 international tournament** that aims to showcase and promote maps that have been well-received by the mapping community.
+**Mapping Appreciation Project (MAP)** is a **4v4 international tournament** that aims to showcase and promote maps that have been well-received by the mapping community.
 By featuring these maps, we hope to highlight **high-quality mapping** for future tournaments to consider.

 ---